shyrwinsia/jenx/README.md

 ## Disclaimer

-I'm not liable for any damages to what you did with this or anything that happens to you, esp. if you land in jail.
+I'm not liable for any damages to what you did with this or anything that happens to you, esp. if you are breaking laws in your country.

 ## License

-MIT - Technically, "do whatever you want with it."
+MIT